Essay Subject

 Font and Page Style

-Essays must be submitted in 12-point, Times New Roman font, double-spaced, with one-inch
+Essays must be submitted in 12-point, Times New Roman font, double-spaced, with one-inch margins at the top, bottom, and sides.
+Submitted in PDF format.

-Essay Email Subject Line must indicate: CWMP Essay Contest-Applicant First Initial.
-Applicant
+CWMP Essay Contest-Applicant First Initial.
+Applicant Last Name-Essay Name.

 Example: CWMP Essay Content – J. Doe – “Philadelphia and the Underground Railroad”